Roman–Etruscan Wars: War between Rome and the Sabines in 505–504 BC

 In 505–504 BC there was war between republican Rome and the Sabines.
-Although Livy makes no mention of the involvement of the Etruscans, the Fasti Triumphales record that the consul Publius Valerius Poplicola celebrated a triumph over both the Sabines and the Veientes in May, 504 BC.
+Although Livy makes no mention of the involvement of the Etruscans, the Fasti Triumphales record that the consul Publius Valerius Poplicola celebrated a triumph over both the Sabines and the Veientes in May 504 BC.

 The Fabian war with Veii in 483–476 BC

-In the years 483 to 476 BC the Veientes waged a war against Rome, assisted by auxiliaries from among the Etruscans.
+In the years between 483 and 476 BC the Veientes waged a war against Rome, assisted by auxiliaries from among the Etruscans.
 On the Roman side, the members of the gens Fabia featured prominently, and it became almost a personal struggle by that family against Veii.
 Rome was successful in the war.

 Livy suggests that in the first year of the war the Romans paid little attention to it, as their own strength was more than sufficient, and they were distracted by internal matters.
 However the Veientine army entered Roman territory in the following year, 482 BC, and ravaged the countryside.
-Livy also says that the Veientes threatened to besiege Rome itself in the following year, 481 BC, but that command of the Roman forces was given to the consul Sp.
-Furius Medullinus and nothing notable occurred in that year.
+Livy also says that the Veientes threatened to besiege Rome itself in the following year, 481 BC, but that command of the Roman forces was given to the consul Spurius Furius Medullinus and nothing notable occurred in that year.

 In 480 BC, Rome was rent by internal dissension, which encouraged the Veientes to take the field in the hope of breaking Roman power.
 They were supported by troops from other Etruscan cities.

 The consuls, Marcus Fabius Vibulanus and Gnaeus Manlius Cincinnatus, mindful of the undisciplined conduct of the soldiers in the recent past, held their men back from fighting until repeated provocations by the Etruscan cavalry made the start of combat inevitable.
 Fabius compelled those of the soldiers who were most eager to engage the enemy to swear to return victorious before he would give the order for battle.
 Once the fight had begun, the Roman commanders fought with great vigor, particularly after Quintus Fabius, the brother of the consul, was slain.
 Manlius, leading the army's opposite wing, was dangerously wounded and forced to retire from the line.
 As his men began to fall back in disarray, Marcus Fabius arrived to prevent their slaughter and assure them that their leader was not dead.
 Manlius was able to appear himself and reassure the soldiers.

 The Etruscans took advantage of a lull in the fighting to attack the Roman camp, breaching the defenses of the reserves.
 However, word of the attack reached the consuls, and Manlius stationed his men around the exits to the camp, surrounding the Etruscans.
-Desperate to make their escape, the invaders assaulted the consul's position, and after a volley of missiles was repulsed, a final charge overwhelmed Manlius, who fell mortally wounded.
+Desperate to make their escape, the invaders assaulted the consul's position, and after a volley of missiles was repulsed, a final charge overwhelmed Manlius, who was mortally wounded.
 The Roman troops again began to panic, but one of the fallen consul's officers moved his body and cleared a way for the Etruscans to escape, allowing Fabius to crush them as they fled.